godotengine/godot-headers/README.md

 **More details will be available soon.**

 ### What are the requirements?
-Linux implementation is available as of right now.
+Linux implementation is tested.
+OSX and Android *should* work as well.
+Windows is implemented but not tested yet.

 [You must build Godot with the DLScript module.](https://github.com/GodotNativeTools/godot_dlscript_fork)